-Resident Big Game Mentored Program Deer, Antelope, Turkey
+Deer, Antelope, Turkey

-- The mentored hunter must be a South Dakota resident - · The mentor can be a resident or non-resident. - Mentored hunter who, at the time of going hunting, is under 16 years old. - Mentored deer licensees are eligible for other deer licenses except the Apprentice Deer License. - Mentored hunter must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - Mentors must physically possess hunter education certification and the license intended for their specific mentored hunter for the respective season. - Mentors who are not the parent or guardian of the mentored hunter must also possess written permission from the parent or guardian of the hunter. - Adult can only accompany one mentored hunter at a time. - Hunting parties with mentored hunters cannot exceed six persons.
+- " Available for both resident and nonresident mentored hunters younger than 16 years of age. - " A nonresident must include the name, address, and phone number of a resident sponsoring the application. - " The mentor can be a resident or nonresident. - " Mentored hunter who, at the time of going hunting, is under 16 years old. - " Mentored deer licensees, if 12 years of age by December 31 and have completed a HuntSafe course, are eligible for other deer licenses except the Youth Deer License. - " Mentored hunter must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - " Mentors must physically possess hunter education certification and the license intended for their specific mentored hunter for the respective season. - " Mentors who are not the parent or guardian of the mentored hunter must also possess written permission from the parent or guardian of the hunter. - " Adult can only accompany one mentored hunter at a time. - " Hunting parties with mentored hunters cannot exceed six persons. - " The mentored deer license (limited to one) is for an "any antlerless deer" tag that is valid for Unit MHD-03 or an "antlerless whitetail" tag that is valid for Unit MHD-13.